tracyreed/profitwisesucks.com/README.md

 A Correct.

 Furthermore, in an [email dated July 15, 2020](/Re_ Statements needed.pdf){:target="_blank"}  (this is well before Heistein's deposition testimony of 3/3/2022)
-I specifically call out that there are partners and that she was stealing money from the company.
+I specifically call out that there are partners and that one was stealing money from the company.
 This should have been a big clue to Heistein that the taxes had been filed improperly all these years.
 Having been reminded of the partner situation in this email, I do not understand why it would appear that he